 What digital solution is available?

 Advanced’s Docman Connect is a scalable solution that supports both the NHS and independent healthcare providers of all sizes to achieve their transfer of care requirements.

 Docman Connect replaces fax, post and email, to ensure transfer of care documents are received electronically.
 It tracks and manages the journey of every document you send, ensuring that it reach its destination in the way that GP practices prefer.
 It also provides full visibility of the workflow to help Trusts better understand where delays may be occurring.

-Documents sent back to GP practices must be done so via a secure and standardised method.
+Plus, documents sent back to GP practices must be done so via a secure and standardised method.
 Docman Connect encrypts and sends documents in a format that the receiving practice wants and to NHS standards.

 If you’re interested in how to enhance your transfer of care, be sure to read more about our Docman Connect solution.